 /claims/...

-and includes the claim name you have, or will specify in Okta’s Workforce Identity Federation - Your value is the value of a claim you have or will configure in GCP IAM Policy
+and includes the claim name you have, or will specify in Okta’s Workforce Identity Federation (e.g. /claims/sgnlaccess

 Integrating SGNL with Okta, for the purposes of securing GCP, relies on Okta Inline Hooks.
 Okta Inline Hooks enable Okta to make an outbound request that can be routed to SGNL, in order to determine: